 Must I return to the country where I studied abroad, or can I pursue my project elsewhere?

 This Fellowship is designed to return SIT Study Abroad and IHP alumni to the country and, more specifically, the community of their program.
-However, there are two specific exceptions: (1) if you participated in another World Learning program, then you are welcome to submit a proposal for any country and community you studied in during that program; (2) also, if your proposal deals with an issue directly related to your SIT Study Abroad or IHP coursework or ISP, but your project will be based in a neighboring or related country, that is also acceptable.
+However, there are two specific exceptions: (1) If you participated in another SIT program, then you are welcome to submit a proposal for any country and community you studied in during that program; (2) If your proposal deals with an issue directly related to your SIT Study Abroad or IHP coursework or ISP, but your project will be based in a neighboring or related country, that is also acceptable.

 Do fellows typically work with pre-existing organizations or independently?